Dasharo/presentations/dasharo_roadmap.md

 * This process shows how flow look like for new platforms, already supported platforms typically get through Validation/Release cycle.
 * TODO:
   - define publicly visible deliverables of each phase
   - document frameworks and tools on which given release will be based on

 ---

+# Approaching Dasharo unification for supported hardware

+---

+# Changelog

+* Graphics were not very visilbe in previous presentation, so maybe change those to something clearer
+* We decided to play with roadmapper library in Python
+* We need more focused slides, saying precisely what we plan for given release, what features what will be validated etc.

+???

+* Customer stories?
+* Dasharo Team release performance metrics

+---